The Gender Index 2017 Principal Findings – A Summary

-The only domain in which gender inequality decreased significantly during the measurement period was Education: not only are there no gaps between women and men in the number of years of study, but gender differentiation within education has shrunk over the years, i.e. women are acquiring education in more fields with a view to more successful integration into the labour market.
-This means that women are acquiring human capital in order to integrate into the public realm, but they are not managing to translate this into achievements in the labour market or narrowing the gaps in political and economic power.
+The only domain in which gender inequality actually decreased during the measurement period was Education: not only are there no gaps between women in men in number of years of study, but gender differentiation within education has shrunk over the years, i.e. women are acquiring education in more fields with a view to more successful integration in the labor market.
+This means that women are acquiring social capital in order to integrate into the public realm but are not managing to translate this into achievements in the labor market or narrowing the gaps in political and economic power.
 They are encountering structural and cultural obstacles that restrict their ability to do so.

 A change can be generated in the gendered relationship of parenting (the private realm) and the public realm of money and power through the systematic equation of the value allotted to activities in each of these two spheres

 Examples: Shortening the workday, which might increase women’s participation in the labor market on the one hand, and promote increased men’s participation in parenting and recreation on the other.